aminohealth/pytest-honors/docs/index.rst

 pytest-honors wants to help you.
 For example, given this code::

   import pytest
-  from pytest_honors.constraints import ConstraintsBase
+  from pytest_honors.constraints import ConstraintsGroup

-  class MyControls(ConstraintsBase):
+  class MyControls(ConstraintsGroup):
       PasswordsMustBeGood = "We don't want bad passwords" EmailAddressesMustBeUnique = "No two users may have the same email"